scotthovestadt/Backbone.fileSystem/README.md

 Backbone.fileSystem
 ===================

 Sync adapter for Backbone that saves to the HTML5 File System API.
+Currently, only webkit-based browsers are supported.